greenxolution/verivox_pub/README.md

 ### Summary

 This approach outlines test scenarios and steps for automating the validation of leave management requirements in Salesforce, ensuring comprehensive coverage of both functional and integration aspects.

+### Test Scenarios for `DurationCalculator` Class

+When writing test scenarios for the `DurationCalculator` class, we need to ensure that we cover all possible edge cases and regular use cases.
+Here are the key scenarios to test:

+#### 1. Basic Working Days Calculation
+- **Scenario**: Calculate working days between two dates that do not include any weekends or German holidays.
+- **Expected Result**: The number of working days should be the total days between the start and end dates.

+#### 2. Including Weekends
+- **Scenario**: Calculate working days between two dates that include weekends.
+- **Expected Result**: Weekends should be excluded from the count of working days.

+#### 3. Including German Holidays
+- **Scenario**: Calculate working days between two dates that include German holidays.
+- **Expected Result**: German holidays should be excluded from the count of working days.

+#### 4. Including Both Weekends and German Holidays
+- **Scenario**: Calculate working days between two dates that include both weekends and German holidays.
+- **Expected Result**: Both weekends and German holidays should be excluded from the count of working days.

+#### 5. Edge Case: Start Date Equals End Date
+- **Scenario**: The start date is the same as the end date, and it is a working day.
+- **Expected Result**: The number of working days should be 1 if the date is not a weekend or a German holiday.

+#### 6. Edge Case: Start Date Equals End Date and It Is a Weekend
+- **Scenario**: The start date is the same as the end date, and it is a weekend.
+- **Expected Result**: The number of working days should be 0.

+#### 7. Edge Case: Start Date Equals End Date and It Is a German Holiday
+- **Scenario**: The start date is the same as the end date, and it is a German holiday.
+- **Expected Result**: The number of working days should be 0.

+#### 8. Date Range Spanning Over Multiple Months
+- **Scenario**: Calculate working days between two dates that span over multiple months.
+- **Expected Result**: Working days should be accurately calculated across month boundaries, excluding weekends and German holidays.

+#### 9. Entire Date Range is Weekends and/or German Holidays
+- **Scenario**: The entire date range consists of weekends and/or German holidays.
+- **Expected Result**: The number of working days should be 0.

+#### 10. Empty Holiday List
+- **Scenario**: There are no German holidays configured.
+- **Expected Result**: Only weekends should be excluded from the count of working days.

+### Example Test Class

+Here is a test class covering the above scenarios:

+### Summary

+This test class covers a variety of scenarios for the `DurationCalculator` class, ensuring that it correctly calculates the number of working days while considering weekends, German holidays, and different date ranges.
+The `testSetup` method ensures that necessary data, such as German holidays, is set up before running the tests.